MailTape/MailTape-v1/_posts/2023-05-14-Grand-Public.md

 Anaïs G: **"**We end the playlist with something calm signed by a Swedish-Canadian band Thus Owls.
 Well done experimental indie-rock, with the singer piercing our hearts and shivering us with her voice.
 Strong emotions almost perceptible at every note of music.
 My favorite of the moment! **"**

 <p id="outroduction">That’s it for today!
 Thanks for being with us dear folks.
 Thanks a lot to [Grand Public](https://grandpublic.bandcamp.com/music)for her blissful selection.
-And bravo to [Thibault Daumain](https://thibaultdaumain.fr/)
- for this touching illustration.
+And bravo to [Thibault Daumain](https://thibaultdaumain.fr/)for this touching illustration.
 See you next Sunday.</p>